 Emergency management in Australia has traditionally been informed by hazards and risks.
 However, such an approach relies on systems and environments that are relatively stable and predictable.
 As the world becomes less predictable and emergencies become more complex, emergency management needs to adopt a more sophisticated approach.

-As emergency events become increasingly more frequent, diverse and broadly affecting communities and the lifelines upon which they depend, a more comprehensive model has evolved.
+The traditional and well-established ‘Three Cs’ of emergency response – Command, Control and Coordination – are embedded in Victoria’s emergency management legislation and arrangements.
+As emergency events become increasingly more frequent and diverse, broadly affecting communities and the lifelines on which they depend, a more comprehensive model has evolved.

-For example, a shortage of liquid fuels resulting from a supply chain disruption may be caused by flood, windstorm, pandemic or fire.
+For example, a fuel shortage resulting from a supply chain disruption may be caused by flood, windstorm, pandemic or fire.
 While the management of the individual hazard may differ, the consequence for the community requires a coordinated response across agencies to re-establish fuel supplies, regardless of the event causing the disruption.